makersacademy/CV/README.md

 ## Full Stack / Front End Developer with TV news background 🎬

 I'm a graduate of the Makers bootcamp in London and work for Channel 4 News.

-I love programming in pairs and teams, and tinkering with the visuals of a page.
+I'm really excited about front end work, especially
+building beautiful, user-friendly apps and immersive scrollytelling pages.
+I love it when something I built elicits
+reactions of wonder from those I demo it to!

+I want to put my programming skills to use for the benefit of our planet, and see endless possibilities for this.
+I'm a
-I'm a tree-hugging vegan, and member of ITN's Sustainability Forum, where we work to reduce carbon footprint.
+tree-hugging vegan, and member of my company's Sustainability Forum, where we work to reduce carbon footprint.

 ## Projects